mikethefifth/workflowdirectory/README.md

 You don't need a GitHub account or be familiar with [Git](https://en.wikipedia.org/wiki/Git) to download workflows.

 - If you're viewing the repository on GitHub, select the workflow file you want and then tap **Download**.
-- You can clone the repository using an app like [Working Copy](https://itunes.apple.com/us/app/working-copy-powerful-git-client/id896694807?mt=8&uo=4&at=10l64N) (one of my favorite iOS apps).
+- You can clone the repository using an app like [Working Copy](https://itunes.apple.com/us/app/working-copy-powerful-git-client/id896694807?mt=8&uo=4&at=10l64N).
 This can be easily updated by pulling the latest changes at any time.
 - You can also download the entire repository as a ZIP file by tapping **Clone or download** and select **Download ZIP**.